Subscribe to email updates

 Tag: Greg Bradsher

-Posted by Guest Blogger on April 15, 2013, under Archives II, History, Military Records, The Process.
+Posted by Daniel on September 1, 2015, under Archives II, Military Records, Monuments Men.

 Today’s post is written by Dr. Greg Bradsher, Archivist at the National Archives in College Park On March 31, 1945, the 12th Army Group reported that probably the most important repository in the area immediately ahead of the forces under its command was at or near Siegen, some fifty miles east of Cologne.
 It noted […]